xtenduke/lookout/README.md

 - Start the new one (if fails, restart the old one)

 #### Message body
-- ImageName: the name of your image
+- `ImageName`: the name of your image
-- ImageTag: the tag
+- `ImageTag`: the tag
-- DeployTimeSeconds: how long lookout should expect for the image do download, old one to shut down and new one to spin up
+- `DeployTimeSeconds`: (optional) how long lookout should expect for the image do download, old one to shut down and new one to spin up
+- `HostId`: (optional) ID of the host that should consume the message
 ```
 {
   "ImageName": "redis",
   "ImageTag": "7",
-  "DeployTimeSeconds": "30"
+  "DeployTimeSeconds": "30",
+  "HostId": "f75qrd5p0"
 }
 ```